beachfront/beachfront-reach-sdk-ios/README.md

 	- AdSupport.framework
 	- SystemConfiguration.framework

-4. In your Build Settings add the flag "-ObjC" to your "Other Linker Flags" entry.
+6. In your Build Settings add the flag "-ObjC" to your "Other Linker Flags" entry.
-5. Import the framework header (<BFReachSDK/BFReachSDK.h>) in your app.
+7. Import the framework header (<BFReachSDK/BFReachSDK.h>) in your app.

 ## Starting REACH
+Get BFReach ViewController and push it.
 Use the **startWithPlayerId** method:

 ```
 [[BFReachSDK sharedManager] startWithPlayerId:@"YOUR_REACH_ID_HERE"